NeilyWitches/RateMyProfs/README.md

 ### CRUD

-+ CREATION of profs and prof reviews.
++ CREATION of profs, prof, reviews, and user accounts.
 + READING of said reviews and summaries of profs.
-+ UPDATING reviews, profs, user info depending on user credentials.
++ UPDATING reviews depending on user credentials.
 + DELETION of the same.

 ### Challenges